Ghoulboy78/Scarpet-edit/docs/CONTRIBUTING.md

         delete(global_brushes, held_item); // deregister item as brush
         ...
   ```
-  * For these two functions to work properly, you any new action you add needs a few things:
+  * For these two functions to work properly, any new action you add needs a few things:
       1. add your action's name to the `global_lang_keys` so it can be translated
       2. add your action's code name to `global_item_action_translation_key` so it can be requested from `global_lang_keys` (for example,
       the angel block's code name is `'angel'`, with a translation key `'action_item_angel'`, which gives the text `'angel block item'`)